German Greens mull new identity and coalition with Merkel

 Andreae, 44, will be pitted on Tuesday against Katrin Goering-Eckardt, 47, who co-led the Greens’ election campaign.
 The new leadership faces the task of redefining the party.

 Andreae has said the party must return its focus to the environment and cooperate with business on the energy switch.
-Her nomination would signal a return to the center.
+Her nomination would signal a return to the centre.